sagedemage/lldb_not_launching_fix_windows/README.md

 # LLDB not Launching Fix - Windows
-Guide on fixing a LLDB install on Windows.
+Guide on fixing the LLDB install on Windows.

 Information on my OS and LLVM install:
 - OS: Windows 10